Iran to give U.N. inspectors more access to nuclear sites

 NO MENTION OF PARCHIN ACCESS

-An annex to the IAEA agreement listed six steps to be taken by February 11, including access to the Gchine uranium mine and a heavy-water production plant near the town of Arak.
+An annex to the IAEA agreement listed six first steps to be taken by February 11, including access to the Gchine uranium mine and a heavy water production plant near the town of Arak.

 Under the accord on boosting nuclear transparency, Iran would also provide information about planned new research reactors and sites for future nuclear power plants, as well as clarify earlier statements about additional uranium enrichment facilities it has said it plans to build.